pszemraj/confectionary/README.md

 </p>

 <p align="center">
-<i>Easily convert text files into readable, paragraph-segmented PDFs that are easy to navigate.</i>
+<i>Quickly convert text files into readable, paragraph-segmented PDFs that are easy to navigate.</i>
 </p>

-The primary focus of this repo is to provide a simple, easy-to-use, and extensible PDF creation tool.
+The focus of this repo is to provide a simple, easy-to-use, and extensible PDF creation tool.
 Relevant features in PDF Confectionary include:

 - Automatic paragraph separation via the ``textsplit`` module
 - Fast navigation through generated PDFs via links between TOC to chapters & footer links back to TOC.
 - Keyword extraction for each text file

-The need to create clean output documents for reading & review on speech transcription from the [vid2cleantxt](https://github.com/pszemraj/vid2cleantxt) project inspired this module.
+This module was inspired by the need to create clean output documents for reading & review speech transcription from the [vid2cleantxt](https://github.com/pszemraj/vid2cleantxt) project.
 PDF Confectionary was initially designed as a command-line tool but provides a Python API for more advanced use cases.

 ---